Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05b_Use_the_Zettelkasten_with_Obsidian.md

 **Explanation of the Zettel structure**
 *This is a structure of a Zettel I like.
 It is not the way Luhmann did it.
 He had less structure in his notes, which is perfectly fine.
 Please choose the way it suits for you.*

-1: *The name of the file is important because you ==they?== connect the Zettel with each other.
+1: *The name of the file is important because they connect the Zettel with each other.
 Choose a name which reflects the overall topic of the note.*

 2: *I use the [Properties](https://help.obsidian.md/properties) for the tags.
 With the Dataview plugin (you already installed it in the previous exercises) it is possible to query your database via tags (see exercise 05d).
 I use my tags to sort the Zettel into my projects.*